 • Elevation Loss: 160 ft./49 m.

-• Accommodation: Hut or tent at Upper Travers Hut
+• Accommodation: Upper Travers Hut

 After a hearty breakfast prepared by our guide, we’ll continue up the Travers Valley beyond John Tait Hut to Cupola Creek chasm, from where the track climbs steeply, leaving the river in its gorge below.
 We’ll take a short 20-minute short side-track to Travers Falls, a 20-meter cascade plunging into a deep bowl.
 Back on the main track, the gradient soon eases.
 After crossing several screes, the track eventually heads back towards the Travers River via a short bridge.
-From here, the forest is noticeably stunted due to the approaching sub alpine zone, and the track although steep again, offers occasional views of the looming mountains and the Traver Saddle which we’ll conquer tomorrow.
+From here, the forest is noticeably stunted due to the approaching sub alpine zone, and the track, steep again, offers occasional views of the looming mountains and the Traver Saddle which we’ll take on tomorrow.
 Finally, the track levels and emerges from the trees onto an extensive tussock-covered flat, where Upper Travers Hut nestles at the base of the east face of Mount Travers.

 Day 5